magpiedin/collections-dashboard-prep/README.md

 ### 3) Extra fields prepped in dash028Ecoregions.R:
 #### Bioregion
 dash028Ecoregions.R references the `/supplementary/EcoRegionCountires.csv` lookup table to map specimens to one of the [WWF-defined ecoregions](http://wwf.panda.org/about_our_earth/ecoregions/ecoregion_list/) based on their country or ocean data.
 Currently, in cases where countries or oceans are in multiple ecoregions, specimens are likewise associated with multiple ecoregions.

+## Data & Development Acknowledgements
+Development and EMu datasets from the [Field Museum](fielmuseum.org) Technology and Science & Education Departments.
+Many thanks to [Naturalis](http://www.naturalis.nl/en/) -- We hope to incorporate more of the data available through [their API](http://netherlands-biodiversity-api-docs.readthedocs.io/en/latest/api_services_summary.html), but for now are working through their [GBIF IPT](http://www.gbif.org/publisher/396d5f30-dea9-11db-8ab4-b8a03c50a862)
+Many thanks to the Smithsonian [National Museum of Natural History](https://naturalhistory.si.edu/) for sharing data and input.